 - Volkswagen Tiguan.

-On the other hand, consumers need to pay attention to objective criteria, especially when choosing a car that meets their specific needs, such as off-road conditions.
+On the other hand, consumers need to pay attention to the objective criteria, especially when choosing a car that meets their specific needs, such as off-road conditions.

-With the increasing adoption of innovative technologies and designs in the automotive industry, it is possible that more models traditionally classified in categories such as hatchback or sedan may eventually meet the requirements to be considered SUVs.
+With the increasing adoption of innovative technologies and designs in the automotive industry, it is possible that more models traditionally classified in categories such as hatch or sedan may eventually meet the requirements to be considered SUVs.

 The impact of these changes on the automotive market is uncertain, but it will certainly be a topic of discussion in the coming years.